nth-chile/gagesalzano2/src/_projects/Others.md

   />
 </div>

-<p class="bg">Others Unlimited is an empathy training curriculum that helps companies learn how to operate in a more understanding and productive way.</p>
+<p class="bg"><a href="https://www.othersunlimited.com/">Others Unlimited</a> is an empathy training curriculum that helps companies learn how to operate in a more understanding and productive way.</p>

 {{slide['end']}}